Permutation pattern: Generalizations

+The type of pattern defined above, in which entries do not need to occur consecutively, is called a classical (permutation) pattern.

+If the entries are required to be consecutive, then the pattern is called a consecutive pattern.

 There are several ways in which the notion of "pattern" has been generalized.
-For example, a vincular pattern is a permutation containing dashes indicating the entries that need not occur consecutively (in the normal pattern definition, no entries need to occur consecutively).
-For example, the permutation 314265 has two copies of the dashed pattern 2-31-4, given by the entries 3426 and 3425.
+For example, a vincular pattern is a permutation containing dashes indicating which adjacent pairs of entries need not occur consecutively.
+For example, the permutation 314265 has two copies of the dashed pattern 2−31−4, given by the entries 3426 and 3425.
 For a dashed pattern β and any permutation π, we write β(π) for the number of copies of β in π.
-Thus the number of inversions in π is 2-1(π), while the number of descents is 21(π).
+Thus the number of inversions in π is 2−1(π), while the number of descents is 21(π).
 Going further, the number of valleys in π is 213(π) + 312(π), while the number of peaks is 231(π) + 132(π).
 These patterns were introduced by Babson & Steingrímsson (2000), who showed that almost all known Mahonian statistics could be expressed in terms of vincular permutations.
-For example, the Major index of π is equal to 1-32(π) + 2-31(π) + 3-21(π) + 21(π).
+For example, the Major index of π is equal to 1−32(π) + 2−31(π) + 3−21(π) + 21(π).